nttrung2406/fire-detection-with-image-and-video/README.md

 You can find the datasets available on Kaggle: https://www.kaggle.com/datasets/ritupande/fire-detection-from-cctv/data

 This is the fire and smoke detection using Resnet-50 with the aim to detect the ignition of the fire.

+Steps to use it is initialize in the provided Jupyter Notebook.